dbmcclain/Lisp-Actors/xTActors/README.md

 What follows is extremely stale information from more than 4 years ago.
-You should instead refer to folder xTActors for the latest information.
 ---

 -- Lisp-Actors - Classical Actors (in TActors folder) --